jimmay5469/jimmay5469.github.io/_includes/resume.md

 - Formed, budgeted, and managed a 6-9 person international team of developers, contractors, and a QA engineer, continuously receiving positive feedback from reports and stakeholders
 - Leveled up the development team through mentoring during planning phases and PR feedback, increasing code quality and productivity by 50%
-- Designed and planned the data model and algorithms required for the news feed, educating 2 backend engineers on the approach for development
+- Designed and planned the data model and algorithms required for the application's news feed, educating 2 backend engineers on the approach for development
 - Transformed QA and UX validation processes by authoring CI pipelines to run on PRs which would create temporary deployments, decreasing follow-up work required after PR merges by 50%
 - Led planning and prioritization of work for the team using agile methodologies, meeting 100% of deadlines